Leostarearn/leostarearn-hub/src/trending-viral/dopamine-detox-guide.md

 ### 😞 Why It Feels So Frustrating — Even When Life Looks “Fine”

-One of the most frustrating things about this mental exhaustion is that…
-**it doesn’t show up like a crisis.**

-You’re not falling apart.
+One of the most frustrating things about this mental exhaustion is that **it doesn’t show up like a crisis.** You’re not falling apart.
 You’re still functioning — maybe even performing well on the surface.

 You might be: